 To begin, an assessment and identification of systemic risks to your organisation must be conducted to reveal the unique critical situations that could impact your organisation holistically.
 ‘Systemic risk’ is defined as the possibility of a collapse or major failure of an entire system or a significant part of it, rather than the isolated failure of individual elements.

-This type of risk is characterised by complex interdependencies within systems, where failures in one part can propagate and cause cascading disruptions in other parts .
+This type of risk is characterised by complex interdependencies within systems, where failures in one part can propagate and cause cascading disruptions in other parts.
 It is important to fully understand the potential impact of these crises on your activities and then prioritise them.
 By understanding these systemic risks, you can take steps towards prevention and preparation for any major potential impact.

-Once you have an understanding of any systemic risks to your organisation, detection of weak signals can then be put in place.
+Once you have an understanding of any systemic risks to your organisation, the detection of weak signals can then be put in place.
 This includes strategic monitoring and trend analysis.
 Again, here the key is collaborative work and each domain concerned by the potential impact should run their own early detection process.
 Weak signals are subtle indications, often overlooked or undetected, that may suggest the emergence of an important trend or change.
 They are usually difficult to identify due to their low intensity or unusual nature but can be precursors to significant changes.

 For example, prior to the widespread protests and revolutions that swept through the Arab world in the Arab Spring 2010-2011, there were several subtle indicators hinting at the brewing unrest.
 These weak signals included: Rising Food Prices and Economic Hardship; Increased Use of social media for Dissent; Localised Protests and Dissent; Intellectuals and Activists’ Warnings.